Types of waste

-The used fuel bundle, which is still emitting heat and radioactivity, is removed from the reactor by remote control and discharged into a water-filled ‘bay.’
-It looks like a swimming pool but is built of reinforced concrete, lined to prevent leaks, and designed to withstand earthquakes.
+The used fuel bundle, still emitting heat and radioactivity, is removed from the reactor by remote control and deposited into a water-filled bay built of reinforced concrete, lined to prevent leaks, and designed to withstand earthquakes.

 The water in the bay cools and shields the bundles as the heat and radioactivity gradually declines.
-Thousands of used fuel bundles are stored in each bay for ten years or more.
+Used fuel is stored in water for 10 years or more.

 Dry storage containers

-After the used fuel bundles become ‘cool’ enough, they are transferred to CNSC-licensed dry storage containers made of concrete and steel.
-Then the containers are welded closed, and the International Atomic Energy (IAEA) affixes sophisticated seals to the containers to verify that Canada is in compliance with the International Non-proliferation Treaty.
+After fuel bundles ‘cool’, they are transferred to Canadian Nuclear Safety Commission (CNSC)- licensed dry storage containers made of concrete and steel, which are welded closed, and affixed with International Atomic Energy Agency (IAEA) seals to verify compliance with the International Non-proliferation Treaty.

-When loaded these containers weigh about 70 tonnes and have a design life of 50 years.
-Studies indicate that, with ongoing maintenance and inspection, they can be safely used for a much longer time.
+When loaded, these containers weigh about 79 tonnes and have a design life of 50 years.
+Studies indicate that ongoing maintenance and inspection can support safe use of the containers for a much longer time.

 Long-term management of used fuel

 In 2010, the NWMO began the process to identify an informed and willing host for Canada’s own repository, and opened it to all interested communities.
-Communities in Saskatchewan and Ontario have expressed an interest in learning more about the project.
-It is these communities and surrounding areas the NWMO is now working with to find a potential site.
+Twenty-two communities in Saskatchewan and Ontario expressed an interest in learning more about the project.

 Importantly, Adaptive Phased Management is flexible.
 Throughout the plan’s implementation Canadians will be engaged in a voluntary, transparent process, invited to make their views known at key decision points, and have genuine opportunities to influence progress and outcomes.